Can Medical Debt Impact Credit Scores?

 - Negotiate with your health provider.
 If you can’t afford to pay a bill, try to work with your medical provider to reduce the amount owed or set up a payment plan.

 - If you believe medical debt has been listed on your credit report erroneously, contact the medical provider or collection agency first.
 You can also file a dispute with the three nationwide credit bureaus.
 At Equifax, you can create a myEquifax account to file a dispute.
 Visit our dispute page to learn other ways you can submit a dispute to Equifax.

 - If possible, prepare for medical procedures in advance by finding out what your insurance will cover and what costs you’ll be responsible for.

 It’s always a good idea to regularly review your credit reports to ensure the information is accurate and complete.
-You’re entitled to a free copy of your credit report from each of the three credit bureaus every 12 months by visiting www.annualcreditreport.com.
+You’re entitled to a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus by visiting www.annualcreditreport.com.
 You can also create a myEquifax account to get two free Equifax credit reports each year.
 In addition, you can click “Get my free credit score” on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.
 A VantageScore is one of many types of credit scores.